Topsort/vtex-auctions/docs/README.md

 ### Next Steps
 See how to send your ad [events](https://developers.vtex.com/docs/apps/topsortpartnercl.events)

-We’re constantly improving and adding new features to help you get the most out of your retail media efforts.
+We're constantly improving and adding new features to help you get the most out of your retail media efforts.
 Stay tuned for upcoming updates and enhancements!

 Follow us on social media to stay updated:
 - [LinkedIn](https://www.linkedin.com/company/topsort)